 Note that this is an assumption on the underlying population quantities and will not have practical implications.
-However, it allows us to have a well-defined population quantity $\beta^0$ to study convergence properties of the proposed models.
-For a discussion on the case $\|L_C^{-1}(\mu_2 - \mu_1)\|_{\calL^2(\M)} = \infty$, which is related to the perfect classification phenomenon see \textcite{Delaigle2012, Berrendero2018, Chen2018a, Kraus2019a}.
+However, it allows us to have a unique well-defined variable $\beta^0$ to study the convergence properties of the proposed model.
+For a discussion on the case $\|L_C^{-1}(\mu_2 - \mu_1)\|_{\calL^2(\M)} = \infty$, which is related to the perfect classification phenomenon, see \textcite{delaigle2012achieving, berrendero2018use, chen2018sensible, kraus2019classification}.

-The function $\beta_0$ can be understood as a functional analog of the multivariate discriminant vector of a linear discriminant analysis \parencite{Shin2008} and, for a new observation with predictor $x^* \in \calL^2(\M)$, can be used to predict the associated label $g^*$ with the linear classification rule $\langle \beta^0, x^* \rangle_{\calL^2(\M)} > c^\text{th}$, with $c^{\text{th}}$ an appropriately chosen threshold.
-Moreover, if $X$ is a Gaussian random function within each group in $G$, it can be shown that the function $\beta^0$ defines the linear classifier that minimizes the misclassification error rate and it is therefore optimal \parencite{Delaigle2012}.
+The function $\beta^0$ can be understood as a functional analog of the multivariate discriminant vector of a linear discriminant analysis \parencite{shin2008extension}.
+For a new observation with predictor $x^* \in \calL^2(\M)$, it can be used to predict the associated label $g^*$ with the linear classification rule $\langle \beta^0, x^* \rangle_{\calL^2(\M)} > c^\text{th}$, with $c^{\text{th}}$ an appropriately chosen threshold.
+Moreover, if $X$ is a Gaussian random function within each group in $G$, it can be shown that the function $\beta^0$ defines the linear classifier that minimizes the misclassification error rate, and it is therefore optimal \parencite{delaigle2012achieving}.
 The discriminant direction $\beta^0$ can also be equivalently defined as the minimizer of the functional

 In practice, the population quantities $C$, $\mu_1$, and $\mu_2$ are unknown and need to be estimated from the data.
-The goal of a classification model is therefore to recover $\beta_0$ from the training sample $\{(g_i,x_i): i=1,\ldots,n\}$ of $n$ independent copies of $(G,X)$.
+The goal of a classification model is therefore to recover $\beta^0$ from the training sample $\{(g_i,x_i): i=1,\ldots,n\}$ of $n$ independent copies of $(G,X)$.
 This can be achieved by using the sample covariance $L_{\hat{C}}$, with

-and the sample conditional means $\hat \mu_1$ and $\hat \mu_2$ to replace the population counterparts in (\ref{eq:min_pop}).
-An estimate $\hat \beta$ of $\beta^0$ can then be defined as the minimizer of
+and the sample conditional means $\hat \mu_1$ and $\hat \mu_2$ to replace the population counterparts in equation (\ref{eq:min_pop}).
+An estimate $\hat \beta$ of $\beta^0$ can then be defined as a minimizer of

-where a penalty term $\calP(\beta)$ is generally added to overcome the ill-posedenss of the minimization problem, which is due to the low-rank structure of $L_{\hat{C}}$.
-For instance, \textcite{Park2021} define a penalty $\calP$ that encorages the estimate $\hat \beta$ to be smooth and sparse, while \textcite{Kraus2019a} consider a ridge-type penalty.
+where a penalty term $\calP(\beta)$ is typically added to overcome the ill-posedness of the minimization problem, which is due to the low-rank structure of $L_{\hat{C}}$.
+For instance, \textcite{park2021sparse} define a penalty $\calP$ that encourages the estimate $\hat \beta$ to be smooth and sparse, while \textcite{kraus2019classification} consider a ridge-type penalty.